ebonnal/streamable/README.md

   - [`.buffer`](#-buffer) elements
   - [`.observe`](#-observe) the iteration progress

+Both sync and async functions are accepted by operations, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
+When a stream involving async functions is consumed as an `Iterable`, an `asyncio` event loop is attached to it.

+Operations are implemented so that iteration can resume after caught exceptions.

 A `stream` exposes operations to manipulate its elements, but the I/O is not its responsibility.
 It's meant to be combined with dedicated libraries like `csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `aiohttp`, `httpx`, `polars`.

-Both sync and async functions are accepted by operations, you can freely mix them within the same `stream` and it can then be consumed as an `Iterable` or `AsyncIterable`.
-When a stream involving async functions is consumed as an `Iterable`, a temporary `asyncio` event loop is attached to it.

 ## ▼ `.map`